All About Buccal Massage

 But what exactly is it?

-Buccal is the latin word for “cheek” and so massaging this area involves the therapist using their gloved fingers to massage and sculpt the muscles inside the mouth and jaw area, offering a combination of relaxation and aesthetic results.
+Buccal is the latin word for “cheek” and so massaging this area involves the therapist using their gloved fingers to massage the muscles inside the mouth and jaw area.

 Buccal massage allows your therapist to: